Dubai Digital Nomad Visa (Virtual Working Program UAE) — 2026 Update

 • Passport-sized photo.

-• Proof of remote work (employment contract or business license)
+• Proof of remote work (employment contract for remote employees or proof of business ownership for entrepreneurs and freelancers)

 • Health insurance covering the UAE.